Weidmuller Terminal Blocks in Frisco, TX

 Terminal block replacement may be needed when the connection point is damaged, unreliable, hard to identify, or difficult to service.
 The problem may stay focused on one block or show that the surrounding terminal strip needs attention.

-Why do Weidmuller terminal block accessories need to match?
+Do Weidmuller terminal block accessories need to match the block family?

 In an existing cabinet, one wrong accessory can slow down the job by interfering with labels, spacing, or adjacent blocks.
 Matching the accessory setup helps keep the replacement focused.